ganiulis/Gilded-Rose-Refactoring-Kata-PHP/README.md

 ## Gilded Rose Requirements Specification

-Read the [original requirements text file](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/main/GildedRoseRequirements.txt) to check out what exactly is happening with this code.
+See the [original requirements text file](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/main/GildedRoseRequirements.txt) to check out what exactly is happening with this code.

 ## Why PHP?